martingaston/gaston.space/content/blog/2019-03-28-refactoring-gilded-rose-in-elixir/index.md

 ---
 title: Refactoring Gilded Rose in Elixir
 date: "2019-03-28T10:53:24.030Z"
+description: Working through the messy, tangled bedroom of code that is The Gilded Rose.
 ---

 Firstly, it's named after stuff from Warcraft.
 I knew I recognised Sulfuras from somewhere.
 Ragnaros!
 [My original favourite Hearthstone legendary card](https://hearthstone.gamepedia.com/Ragnaros_the_Firelord).
 That was putting low-level pressure on my brain for hours.